t-mart/ItemVersion/CONTRIBUTING.md

 - Please document how you tested your changes in your PR.
 - Make sure your changes pass the status checks.

-## Formatting

-Formatting should be done with the [LuaFormatter](https://github.com/Koihik/LuaFormatter) tool.
-The configuration file for it is located at `.lua-format`.
-Unfortunately, there's no easy way to check if PRs are well formatted.
-Perhaps I will run them routinely.

-## Passing Checks

-New commits are run through [luacheck](https://github.com/mpeterv/luacheck) in PR status checks.
-This program catches a lot of common lua errors.

-While you don't need to, you could run luacheck locally before you make your PR.
-That would be faster than waiting for the CI checks to run.

 ## Testing Locally

 On Windows, you can create a _junction_ (kinda like a symlink) from your development source